pholser/annogami/README.md

 # Duly Noted: Annotation-finding strategies for Java

-Duly Noted is a Java library that facilitates finding and manipulating Java annotations on program elements at runtime.
+Duly Noted is a Java library that facilitates finding Java annotations on program elements at runtime.
+It wraps the basic annotation-finding capabilities of the JDK and offers similar functionality to Spring's annotation utilities.

-Duly Noted wraps the basic annotation-finding facilities of the JDK and offers similar functionality to Spring's annotation utilities.
-Its main design elements are:
+## Design elements

 * *Presence levels* as a first-class concept.
 Rather than having to remember which method of